PAYMENT

 paragraph (b)(2)(iv) of this section, if the SDU sends payment to the family

-(other than payments sent to the family from the State share of assigned support
+(other than payments sent to the family from the State share of assigned

-collections), the SDU must send these
+support collections), the SDU must send

-business days of the date of receipt by the SDU.”
+within 2 business days of the date of receipt by the SDU.”
 (Emphasis added.)

 Refunding URA Excess When the CP is Deceased